Everything ready for the Tempiese Carnival 2019

 The Carnival in Sardinia has its roots in ancient pagan rituals, linked to the masks of the Barbarbagian tradition and propitiatory rites, with strong symbolic values related to the transition from death to life, and to the agro-pastoral world.
 Purpose is to drive away bad luck, to celebrate the end of winter and the arrival of spring, as well to gain wealth and fertility of the land with abundant rain and harvest.
 If the best-known Sardinian masks are those of Barbagia, like the famous Mamuthones, the most popular and most imitated Carnival in Sardinia, even outside the island, is in Tempio Pausania.

-The Carnival in Sardinia 2019: history of the Tempiese Carnival
+History of the Tempiese Carnival

 The Tempiese Carnival is one of the most crowded in the region, which attracts over 100,000 visitors each year.
 It is also one of the oldest manifestations of this kind, whose first written records date back to 1800, and origins derive from the so-called "stazzo" civilization.
 Carnival was the period in which peasants and shepherds could integrate with the lords of the bourgeoisie and the aristocracy of the town.